-Button-Up Program offers an incentive for increasing your home’s efficiency and your comfort through simple upgrades like air sealing or adding insulation to your ceiling.
+Button-Up Program offers an incentive for increasing your home’s efficiency and your comfort through simple upgrades like air sealing and adding insulation to your ceiling or sealing your HVAC ductwork in unconditioned spaces.
 It’s a weatherization program that saves you money!

 Here’s how it works.
 If your home is served by Nolin RECC, is at least two years old and uses electricity as the primary source of heat, you’re a candidate.

-Simply call Nolin and tell them you want to BUTTON UP.
+Simply call Nolin and request a BUTTON UP inspection.
 We will then make arrangements for trained personnel to conduct blower door tests of your home before and after the improvements are made.
 These tests determine how much heat is lost from your home through floors, walls, ceilings, doors, windows and other areas that allow heat to escape.
 This heat loss is measured in British thermal units, or BTU’s .

-The audit also points the way to options that can help reduce some of that heat loss through air sealing and insulation.
+The rebate inspection also identifies ways to help reduce some of that heat loss through air sealing and insulation.
 Typical air sealing could include caulking, improved weather stripping, sealing attic accesses and other weatherization techniques.

 Now, here’s where the fun begins — that part about saving money.
 For every 1,000 BTU’s of heat loss reduced, Nolin will pay you a rebate of $40, up to a total of $750.
 The total amount you receive will depend on how successful you are in reducing heat loss.